-If you let your non-stick pans get scratched and gummy, they can't do the job they were designed for—to make your life easier in the kitchen.
+If you let your non-stick pans get scratched and gummy, they can't do the job they were designed for: to make cooking smoother and easier in the kitchen.
 Here's what you can do to avoid damaging them every time you use them.

 - Pad the Stack.
-When you store your pots and pans, place a paper towel between them to keep the bottom of one from scratching the surface of the other.
+If you store your non-stick pots and pans in a stack, place paper towels between them to keep the bottom of one from scratching the surface of the other.

 - Use the Right Tools.
 Metal utensils will scratch most non-stick pans and ruin the surface.
 Choose wooden or silicone spoons and spatulas instead.
 You can even find silicone-coated whisks for making sauce and gravy right in the pan.

 - Put Down the Non-Stick Spray.
-Over time, it leaves a sticky residue that's really hard to clean off.
+Over time, it builds up a sticky residue that's really hard to clean off.
 Sneak a peek at a misused non-stick pan and you'll see gummy patches on the surface that food will cling to like barnacles on a rock and make your non-stick not so slick.

 - Turn Down the Heat.
 Non-stick surfaces aren't designed to take high heat.
 Yes, there are some non-stick pans that are rated broiler-safe.
 Follow manufacturer guidelines; but when in doubt, medium heat is best.

 - Clean with Care.
-If you want the surface to last a lot longer, wash non-stick by hand with a sponge—never a metal scouring pad—and don't put it in the dishwasher.
+If you want the surface to last a lot longer, wash non-stick by hand with a sponge and plastic scrubber — never a metal scouring pad.
+And don't put non-stick pans in the dishwasher.
 If you can't clean a pan right away, fill it with soapy water to keep residue from drying on.

-These very simple everyday moves will keep that slick non-stick doing what it does best for a good long time.
+These very simple everyday moves will keep that non-stick at peak performance for a good long time.